bpptkg/bmaclient/README.md

 - bytes

-  Bytes value will not be touch and returned as it is.
+  Bytes value will not be touched and returned as it is.

 - int, float